-You can receive emergency or urgently needed services from any provider, whether or not the provider is a part of our network.
-In these cases,
+Outside the service area, you can receive emergency or urgently needed services from any provider, whether or not the provider is a part of our network In these cases,

 - You are only responsible for paying your share of the cost for emergency or urgently needed services.
 Emergency providers are legally required to provide emergency care.
-If you accidentally pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
+If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
 Send us the bill, along with documentation of any payments you have made. - You may get a bill from the provider asking for payment that you think you do not owe.
-Send us this bill, along with documentation of any payments you have already made. - $\circ$ If the provider is owed anything, we will pay the provider directly. - If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost.
+Send us this bill, along with documentation of any payments you have already made. - o If the provider is owed anything, we will pay the provider directly. - o If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost.

-2. When a network provider sends you a bill you think you should not pay pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
+2. When a network provider sends you a bill you think you should not pay